keesiemeijer/related-posts-by-taxonomy/readme.txt

 * some minor bug fixing for the shortcode.

 == Upgrade Notice ==
-= 2.3.0 =
+= 2.3.1 =
-This update adds support to get related post with the WordPress REST API.
-This is an opt-in feature that has to be activated before you can use it (see the plugin documentation).
+This update adds the ability to disable features of this plugin with a filter.